Programming

 Channels in Go

-Creating concurrent programs in Go has a unique approach.
+Creating concurrent programs in Go has a unique approach to handle and to implementation when we want share memory to communication.
 The approach is to share memory by communicating, instead of communicating by sharing memory which is not allowed in Go.
 This approach can be done by using channels that can be used by goroutines to communicate with each other.

 To create a channel in Go, one can use the make() function.